Biology Courses

 Course Detail:

 This course focuses on DNA.
-Beginning with Watson and Crick's double-helix model the course focuses on DNA structure, replication, transcription and translation.
+Beginning with Watson and Crick's double-helix model, the course focuses on DNA structure, replication, transcription and translation.
 Current topics in DNA technology, gene cloning and bioinformatics are discussed as well as the ethics of emerging genetic techniques and possibilities.
-Critical thinking skills and thoughtful data interpretation are stressed.
+Critical thinking skills, thoughtful data interpretation, and scientific writing are stressed.
 This is a non-lab course that will meet 4 days a week for one hour.
-Prerequisites: Honors Biology or equivalent.
+Offered every odd academic year.
+Prerequisites: Completion of ASMS Biology credits in the same term.
 This course does not satisfy the 1.5 CU graduation requirement.
 Students must have completed or be currently enrolled in a biology elective w/lab that satisfies biology graduation requirements.
 This course does count towards a concentration or concentration with distinction in Biology.

 |